-It is the responsibility of the DCPL to ensure that all adults in school receive a copy of the policy and follow the school's internal child protection procedures and Ealing Council's record keeping procedures.
-All child protection records are kept in a secure place away from school files, i.e. a lockable cabinet in the Headteacher's office.
-It is also the responsibility of the DCPC to make any referrals necessary to Ealing Council's Social Care service via Ealing Children's Integrated Response Service (ECIRS).
+It is the responsibility of the DSL to ensure that all adults in school receive a copy of the policy and follow the school's internal Safeguarding procedures and Ealing Council's record keeping procedures.
+All safeguarding records are kept in a secure place away from school files, i.e. a lockable cabinet in the Headteacher's office.
+It is also the responsibility of the DSL to make any referrals necessary to Ealing Council's Social Care service via Ealing Children's Integrated Response Service (ECIRS).

-All adults who work in schools, whether paid or voluntary, are legally required to participate in child protection training at least every two years.
+All adults who work in schools, whether paid or voluntary, are legally required to participate in Safeguarding training at least every two years.
 Opportunities will be provided to receive training consistent with London Safeguarding Children Board's standards, in order to develop their understanding of the signs and indicators of abuse, and their knowledge about what to do if they feel a child may be suffering abuse.